-Graduation from a recognized two-year College Diploma program (e.g., Renewable Resource Management Technology) or similar advanced vocational program, and five (5) years' experience in the renewable resource sector with related management and administration experience.
+Graduation from a recognized two-year College Diploma program (e.g., Renewable Resource Management Technology) or similar advanced vocational program, and 5 years progressively more responsible experience in the renewable resource sector with related management and administration experience.

 Equivalent combinations of education and experience will be considered.